-Chris Hoy came up with the idea for his business, Paperflüte®, after studying Product Design & Innovation at University of Strathclyde.
+Chris Hoy came up with the idea for his business, Paperflüte®, after studying Product Design & Innovation at DMEM Department of Design, Manufacturing and Engineering Management at University of Strathclyde.
 His goal was to reduce the amount of waste that goes to landfill and support the critical movement towards a more sustainable future.

 Due to increased media attention around environmental concerns, Chris realised that, on a global scale, people were more motivated than ever to adopt sustainable practices when it came to purchasing decisions and recycling at home.